SkautDevs/kissj/README.md

 	- Run `sql/init.sql` to `db.sqlite`
 4. Create local config
 	- Copy `src/settings_custom_empty.php` to `src/settings_custom.php`
-5. run `composer start` and visit `localhost:8080` or use your favourite webserver.
+5. run `composer start` OR `docker-compose up` or use your favourite webserver and visit `localhost:8080`.
 And you are good to go!

 # Devstack